-You can now modify MyGame to test and display your implementation of the illumination shader.
+>>HEREYou can now modify MyGame to test and display your implementation of the illumination shader.
 Modify the my_game_main.js file in the src/my_game folder to load and unload the new normal maps and to create the Hero and Minion objects with the normal map files.
 As previously, the involved changes are straightforward and relatively minimal; as such, the details are not shown here.

 Observations

-With the project now completed, you can run it and check your results to observe the effects of diffuse illumination.
+>>HEREWith the project now completed, you can run it and check your results to observe the effects of diffuse illumination.
 Notice that the Hero, left Minion, and the background objects are illuminated with a diffuse computation and appear to provide more depth from the lights.
 There is much more variation of colors and shades across these objects.